apache/flink/docs/dev/types_serialization.md

 Currently, Flink tries to figure out which method implements the lambda and uses Java's generic signatures to determine the parameter types and the return type.
-However, these signatures are not generated for lambdas by all compilers (as of writing this document only reliably by the Eclipse JDT compiler 4.5 from Milestone 2 onwards)
+However, these signatures are not generated for lambdas by all compilers (as of writing this document only reliably by the Eclipse JDT compiler from 4.5 onwards).

-**Improving Type information for Java Lambdas**

-One of the Flink committers (Timo Walther) has actually become active in the Eclipse JDT compiler community and in the OpenJDK community and submitted patches to the compiler to improve availability of type information available for Java 8 lambdas.

-The Eclipse JDT compiler has added support for this as of version 4.5 M4.
-Discussion about the feature in the OpenJDK compiler is pending.

 #### Serialization of POJO types